pandas-dev/pandas/CONTRIBUTING.md

     and finally a commit message body if there's a need for one.
   - Please reference the GH issue number in your commit message using GH1234 or #1234, either style is fine.
+  - Use "raise AssertionError" rather then plain `assert` in library code (using assert is fine for test code). python -o strips assertions. better safe then sorry.
+  - When writing tests, don't use "new" assertion methods added to the unittest module in 2.7 since pandas currently supports 2.6.
+The most common pitfall is:

+    with self.assertRaises(ValueError):
+         foo

+    which fails on python 2.6, use `self.assertRaises(TheException,func,args)` instead.

   - RELEASE.rst and doc/source/vx.y.z.txt contain an on-going changelog for each release as it is worked on.
 Add entries to these files as needed in a separate commit in your PR, documenting the fix, enhancement or (unavoidable)